 Every January we kick off the new year by asking our network of Flashpacker contributors to share their top trips from the previous 12 months.
-While 2020 certainly wasn’t the travel year expected, many of us still managed to squeeze in adventures before the Covid pandemic or domestic trips when flying was unsafe.
+While 2020 certainly wasn’t the travel year expected, many of us managed to squeeze in international adventures before the Covid pandemic or domestic road trips when flying was unsafe.
 Here’s what we loved from the past year!

 Florida Road Trip